BBC Hereford & Worcester: History

 The concept for siting a local BBC Radio station within the, soon to be combined county of Hereford and Worcester, emerged as early as 1973 as part of the BBC's evidence to the Crawford Committee on Broadcasting Coverage and reinforced in the BBC's response to the Annan Report of 1977.
-However due to concerns about competition, and in particular a smaller than expected rise in the BBC's license fee following the report, further local radio station ambitions were halted.
+However, due to concerns about competition, and in particular a smaller than expected rise in the BBC's licence fee following the report, further local radio station ambitions were halted.

 The station began broadcasting on 14 February 1989 (Valentine's Day), and to mark the unusual, two-centre set-up for the radio station, the first record played was the song "Two Hearts" by Phil Collins.
 The original team of presenters included Graham Day (mid-morning), Gill Capewell (afternoons) and Allan Lee (drive).
 Other staff included Robert Piggott (now BBC Religious Affairs correspondent), TV journalist Liz MacKean and former LBC presenter Jeremy Dry.

 When the station first began, Jane Garvey (of BBC Radio 5 Live) was one of the team of journalists.
 A few months later, she took over the Breakfast Show and went on to win a Sony Award with it.

 It serves the rural communities across Herefordshire as well as the more populous Worcestershire with a range of programmes from news, sport, consumer, arts, religion, gardening, jazz, funk, northern soul and local music.
 Notable guests on the station have included the Archbishop of Canterbury Justin Welby in October 2016.

 The station's original studio based in Hereford (which supplemented the primary Worcester base) was used from the station's launch in 1989, until the studio closed in December 2016, with the station occupying a temporary location in the city as they sought a more permanent home.
 This studio had been used for key programmes within the schedule, including the breakfast show during the early 2000s.
 The solution emerged in December 2020 when the station entered a collaboration with the Hereford College of Arts to base their Hereford studio within their College Road campus.

-As a result of license fee freezes and associated budget cuts arising from the Delivering Quality First plan in 2011, programmes on BBC Local Radio stations began to be shared across regions in periods of lower demand such as evenings and medium wave transmitters began to be closed down where coverage matched FM and DAB transmissions.
-Following a further freeze in the license fee by the government in January 2022, the BBC announced further cuts to BBC Local Radio in October that same year, which will see weekday afternoon programmes shared with a neighbouring station and programming in the evenings, Saturdays and on Sunday mornings shared regionally with several stations.
+As a result of licence fee freezes and associated budget cuts arising from the Delivering Quality First plan in 2011, programmes on BBC Local Radio stations began to be shared across regions in periods of lower demand such as evenings and medium wave transmitters began to be closed down where coverage matched FM and DAB transmissions.
+Following a further freeze in the licence fee by the government in January 2022, the BBC announced further cuts to BBC Local Radio in October that same year, which will see weekday afternoon programmes shared with a neighbouring station and programming in the evenings, Saturdays and on Sunday mornings shared regionally with several stations.